A Way Abroad Logo

 If you already speak the native language, it’s up to you to chat up strangers at the bar or coffee shop.
 They’re in their home country, with their friends and family, so in most cases, they won’t be as eager to meet new people as other expats are.

-When you don’t speak the native language, joining a language immersion program or hiring a local as a teacher will help you not only learn the language but will make you do so in-person with other people.
+When you don’t speak the native language, joining a language immersion program, hiring a local as a teacher, or participating in language exchanges will help you not only learn the language but will make you do so in-person with other people.
 Using apps at home is great but you’re bypassing the potential friendships if you choose to learn this way.

 A group of women in Ecuador getting ready for a soccer match in Arenillas